omgmog/omgmog.github.com/_posts/2023/2023-01-31-the-movies-i-watched-in-2022.md

 - https://indieweb.social/@omgmog/109784861736204017
 ---

 Through 2022 I kept track of most the movies I watched.
+In this post I'll talk about how I took that data and, combined with the OMDb API, used the data with Jekyll.

 <!-- more -->

 I'm subscribed to Amazon Prime Video, Netflix and Disney Plus.
 The movies I watched show a good mix of all of these services.
 I found that I would more often use Netflix or Disney Plus when choosing movies to watch with my wife, and Amazon Prime Video for movies that I watched on my own.
 I watched only one movie at the cinema (The Batman).